oikos-cash/oikos-docs-bsc/content/contracts/Synth.md

 ### `currencyKey`

-The [identifier](Synthetix.md#synths) of this Synth within the Synthetix ecosystem.
+The [identifier](Oikos.md#synths) of this Synth within the Oikos ecosystem.
 The currency key could in principle be distinct from this token's [ERC20 symbol](ExternStateToken.md#symbol).

 **Type:** `bytes32`